Theater District

 $2M+ Luxury Market Data

 The W Boston is the residential driver within the city’s Theater District.
 Starting on the 16th floor of the W, the sightlines are incredible and stretch from Boston Harbor to the Back Bay through floor to ceiling windows.
 The W opened in 2008 at a time when the financial markets were in turmoil.
 Suffice it to say, the original sell out struggled.
-The W has found its way and typically trades two to four units above $2M per year.
-2024 landed nicely between that figure, as all three sales were in this building.
+The W has found its way and typically trades at least a couple of units above $2M per year.

 The other building in this area is The Parker, with 176 condo units that started selling at the end of 2022.
 There are a couple larger units that have sold in the past over $2M.
-However, the majority of units in this building are priced under $2M (many even under $1M), so this year, no sales traded above $2M in that building.
-There are rumors that this building has been in financial distress.
+However, the majority of units in this building are priced under $2M (many even under $1M).
+Having delivered at the tail end of Covid this project has struggled overall.
+Most recently the developer is targeting students and offering them concessions to try to move the remaining units.

 Neighborhood Specialists